Blizzard Warning issued for Eastern St. Joseph, Northern La Porte, Southern La Porte by NWS - NewsBreak

 weather.gov

-Wind Chill Advisory issued for Barron, Chippewa, Dunn, Eau Claire, Pepin, Pierce, Polk, Rusk by NWS
+Wind Chill Advisory issued for Benton, Jasper, Lake, Newton, Porter by NWS

 weather.gov